haiszhu/LineQuaaadrature/README.md

 - John S. Asvestas, *Line integrals and physical optics.
 Part I. The transformation of the solid-angle surface integral to a line integral*, Journal of the Optical Society of America A, 2(6): 891-895 (1985).
   https://doi.org/10.1364/JOSAA.2.000891

-The main purpose is to provide extended-precision solid-angle integral tests, to debug whether machine-precision singular / near-singular quadrature is achievable.
+One purpose is to provide extended-precision solid-angle integral tests, to debug whether machine-precision singular / near-singular quadrature is achievable.

 ## Layout
 - `src/` Fortran source modules